Shaken but Not Stirred: Gameplay

 In Shaken but Not Stirred, the player plays as James Bond and must prevent a plot by Dr. Death, who threatens to destroy London with a nuclear warhead unless he receives a ransom.
 The game begins with a cutscene depicting a jet and its onboard warhead being stolen.
 The player initially receives a briefing from M, and subsequently chooses from a range of weapons offered by Q. The player may choose three different weapons, which can be used against various enemies.

 In the game's first stage, the player must traverse around the world to gather clues in the form of anagrams that will help determine the location of Dr. Death's island base.
 During the first stage, the player must defend against enemies such as midgets, muggers, and priests, as well as unidentified packages.
 The player may return to London during the first stage to replenish lost health and restock on ammunition.

 In the second stage, the player must locate the entrance to Death's underwater lair.
 Once in the second stage, the player can no longer return to London.
 If located, a secret stock of Benzedrine can be used by the player to replenish lost health.
 Each location on the island is connected, allowing the player to construct a map.
 However, the locations change each time the stage is replayed.
 While on the island, the player must defend against enemies that include scorpions, sharks, and wolves.

 Upon locating the lair's entrance, the player enters a 10 by 10 room three-dimensional maze.
 The player must then locate the control room to disarm the nuclear warhead.
 During the search, the player must avoid Paws, an unbeatable steel-fisted enemy.
-The player must also avoid a midget enemy named Tac Tac.
+The player must also avoid a midget enemy named Tic Tac.
 The player may use a map of the maze up to three times, although the map only appears onscreen for 10 seconds each time it is accessed.
 When the control room is located, the player must win a puzzle minigame to defuse the warhead and complete the game.
 Bond then returns to London to drink a vodka martini that has been "shaken, not stirred" in its preparation.
 The player can save progress once, but cannot save again once a saved game has been loaded.